Get a Sneak Peek at David Lama's 'Cerro Torre'

-“The moment that I first climbed to the summit I will never forget.
+“I'll never forget the moment that I first climbed to the summit.
 My partner and I had been climbing for more than 24 hours.
-It was 10pm and I stood up there in a golden light, the last light that came across the Patagonian ice fields and everything below me was in the dark.”
+It was 10 p.m. and I stood up there in a golden light, the last light that came across the Patagonian ice fields and everything below me was in the dark.”

-“Just 10m from the summit ice field I had to step onto a big block, where I was not sure if it would hold my weight or not," Lama explained.
+“Just 30 feet from the summit ice field I had to step onto a big block, where I was not sure if it would hold my weight or not," Lama explained.

-"I knew if it would not hold, I would take a huge fall onto some bad gear and the chances that the block would cut one of my two ropes was quite big as well.”
+"I knew if it didn't hold, I would take a huge fall onto some bad gear and the chances that the block would cut one of my two ropes was quite big as well.”

 We won't reveal too much as the full story is told in the film, which will be available on Red Bull TV March 19.